w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   [these steps](https://docs.pinata.cloud/what-can-i-learn-here/pinning-your-first-file-with-pinata)
   to upload the file you want to mint.
 - After uploading your file, get the Content Identifier (CID).
-This is a unique string of letters and numbers proving that the NFT is yours.
+This is a unique string of letters and numbers that will act as a marker to link the data uploaded onto IPFS to the collection or item ID you own.
 - Prepare the metadata file and add your CID (see below):

 ```